 - Ultracet® (as a combination product containing Acetaminophen, Tramadol)

 Tramadol is available in immediate-release tablets of 50 mg, extended-release tablets of 100, 200, and 300 mg, and capsules of 100, 200, 300 mg.
 Furthermore, recommended dosages range from 50 mg to 300 mg daily.
 Also, Tramadol is available for use in veterinarian medicine.
 Frequently, doctors prescribe it to treat pain from surgery, illness, and injury in dogs, cats, rabbits, marsupials, and rodents, including flying squirrels, rats, guinea pigs, ferrets, and raccoons.

-Is Tramadol a Narcotic?
+Is Tramadol an Opiate Narcotic?
 Is Tramadol Addictive?
-(Further Tramadol Warnings)

 Most importantly, it is a Schedule IV controlled narcotic which often causes drug addiction.
 It may become addictive, even at prescribed dosages.
 As a result, abuse or misuse can occur, leading to overdose and even death.
 After prolonged use, many individuals develop a physical tolerance to the drug.
-Furthermore, they have to take more massive doses to feel the drug’s effect which often leads to physical dependence.
+Furthermore, they have to take more massive doses to feel the drug’s effect, leading to physical dependence.
 However, when users attempt to stop taking the medication, they will likely experience withdrawal symptoms.